Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-4/README.md

     }
     ```

-1. Create an ESLint config file by using the command:
+1. At the level of `MyWarmup/eslint-practice` create an ESLint config file by using the command:
 `npx eslint --init`

 1. Use the arrow keys to choose `Answer questions about your style` and choose: